A Guide to the Basics of Employment Law in Brisbane: Essential Information for Employers and Employees

 Employment lawyers can also help draft or review contracts to address potential restraint of trade clauses, ensuring that you are fairly treated during and after employment.
 It is crucial to understand your rights and the legal avenues available to achieve a fair outcome.

-Key Employment Entitlements And Obligations
+Key Employment Entitlements and Obligations

 Employers and employees in Brisbane should understand their respective rights and responsibilities.
 Knowing the key entitlements and obligations helps ensure fair and lawful workplace practices.

-Wage And Payment Laws
+Wage and Payment Laws

 Wages in Brisbane must comply with the Fair Work Act and Modern Awards.
 You are entitled to receive at least the minimum wage set by the Fair Work Commission.
 Full-time, part-time, and casual workers could have different minimum rates depending on their specific award.